jibarix/tdlm5/docs/tdm_dev_guide_v0_8.md

 # **Core Architectures of Text Diffusion Models: A Developer's Guide**

 An analysis of recent research reveals two dominant architectural paradigms for text generation diffusion models: **Discrete Diffusion** and **Continuous Diffusion**.
 While both are built on the foundational principle of reversing a corruption process, their internal mechanics differ significantly.
-This guide outlines a core five-component architecture, providing a clear and consistent understanding of both approaches for developers.
+This guide outlines a core two-component architecture with five essential subcomponents, providing a clear and consistent understanding of both approaches for developers.
 It synthesizes the foundational principles of text diffusion, as reviewed in seminal surveys like Li et al. (2023) and Yi et al. (2024), with more recent, state-of-the-art findings from the works cited throughout this document.

 The central idea is a two-stage process: